Oyekunle-Mark/nand2tetris/README.md

 This repository contains the individual projects combined to produce the general purpose computer system.

+I provided my implementations in the C++ programming language.

 Each completed chapter of the book can be found by folder name, as follows:

 * Project 01: Boolean Logic